lauragates1214/computer-science-fundamentals-c/README.md

 - prompts user for string of plaintext, uses key to encrypt it preserving case, prints ciphertext.
 <br><br>

+**Problem Set 2: Readability**<br>
+*Calculates the approximate grade reading level for a text using the Coleman-Liau index*
+<br><br>
+Implementation details (fully written by me; no pre-filled CS50 code):
+- prompts user for a string of text
+- counts number of letters, words and sentences in the text
+- prints relevant grade reading level.
+<br><br>

 **Problem Set 2: Substitution**<br>
 *Encrypts messages using a substitution cipher*
 <br><br>